dmuth/docker-in-vagrant/README.md

 - Packages installed via `yum` will be cached to disk outside of the VM, making future builds less network intensive.
 - Sshd is configured to support up to 100 sessions to speed up operations with `docker-compose`.
 - Docker images can be saved to disk outside the VM with `docker-save-images.sh`.
-- Docker images will be automatically loaded from disk outside the VM at startup with `docker-load-images.sh`.
+- Docker images will be automatically loaded from disk outside the VM at startup with `docker-images-load.sh`.

 ## Prerequisites